• Share this on:

 Plant toxins

 Since December 2020, following Commission Regulation (EU) 2020/2040, there are maximum limits in place for the level of pyrrolizidine alkaloids (PA) in certain foodstuffs.
-In 2022, six cases with PA were reported in the RASFF database.
-These mainly involved rye.
+In 2022, six cases with PA were reported in the RASFF database but this number increased to 26 in 2023.
+These mainly involved oilseeds and added value cereal products, mainly flours.

 Microbiological contaminants

-Microbiological contamination is not common in grains, pulses and oilseeds.
-In RASFF, only two cases of salmonella contamination (sesame seeds and oats) were reported in 2022.
-Salmonella must be completely absent in grains, pulses and oilseeds.
+Microbiological contamination is not common in grains and pulses, but is often found in oilseeds.
+RASFF has 100 and 56 cases of salmonella contamination reported in 2022 and 2023, respectively.
+This mostly involved sesame seeds from Nigeria and India.
+Salmonella must be completely absent from grains, pulses and oilseeds.

 Tips:

-• For more information on the EU’s management of food contaminants, see their factsheet on how the EU ensures that our food is safe (pdf).
+• For more information on the EU’s management of food contaminants, see the factsheet on how the EU ensures that food in Europe is safe (PDF).

 • Keep your food safety testing practices up to date, for example by automating and computerising your process.